prestia/fiddly/beat/index.md

 title: Honda Beat
 has_children: true
 ---
-#Honda Beat (PP1) Resources
+# Honda Beat (PP1) Resources
-Below is a collection of resources and I've curated from books and the web and an ever-growing list of DIYs.
+Curated resources and an ever-growing list of original DIYs for the Honda Beat.